Composition: Developing Effective Paragraphs

 In this project, you will practice organizing specific details into an effective descriptive paragraph.

-These four descriptive paragraphs respond to the guidelines in the project "How to Write a Descriptive Paragraph."
+These five descriptive paragraphs (three of them by students, two by professional authors) respond to the guidelines in the project "How to Write a Descriptive Paragraph."

 Model Place Descriptions: Four Descriptive Paragraphs